informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 In principle everyone can detect a fork

-- ./detection talks about the tendermint light client with a focus on light nodes.
+- ./detection talks about the Tendermint light client with a focus on light nodes.

 - a relayer runs such light clients and may detect forks in this way